News and Updates

 Recent and Upcoming Blogs

-In March, Oregon Author will be taking readers to the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
+In the near future, Oregon Author will be taking readers to the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
 Each is unique, and there’s nothing quite like them.
-We can’t think of a better time to visit than St. Patrick’s Day, the McMenamin brothers’ favorite.

 And check out the Oregon Author blog on beautiful Trillium Lake.
 So many people have asked me about the lake on the Lynne Danley, Wordsmith homepage that I was inspired to grab my husband and take a little road trip east of Portland to share Trillium Lake with everyone.
 We made a bonus stop on the trip, too!
 In a recent blog on Marionberries, I share my recipe for Marionberry Pie, including my favorite pastry recipe.